-Using the estimated annual target load presented in Section 4.1, the TP load needs to be reduced to 132.3 kg/yr or a mean of 0.36 kg/d.
-Based on the daily analysis requirement discussed in Section 4.2, the maximum daily load should be less than 1.05 kg/d in order to meet the water quality target of 14 μ g/L. This would require an overall reduction of approximately 44% in the total load.
-Since the target is based on the natural background scenario (Table 6-1), the loads must be reduced to predevelopment levels in order to attain the target.
+Using the estimated annual target load presented in Section 4.1, the TP load needs to be reduced to 75.7 kg/yr or a mean of 0.21 kg/d.
+Based on the daily analysis requirement discussed in Section 4.2, the maximum daily load should be less than 0.6 kg/d in order to meet the water quality target of 12 μ g/L. This would require an overall reduction of approximately 39% in the total load.
+Since the target is based on meeting an in-lake TP concentration of 12 ug/L (Table 6-1), the phosphorous loads to the lake must be reduced in order to attain the target.
 As some sources are less controllable than others, the actual reduction to be applied to achieve this goal will vary by source (see Section 5 TMDL Allocation).
 Alternative loading reduction scenarios are discussed further in Section 6.0 below.
 As discussed in Section 7.0, compliance with this TMDL will not be based on meeting the TP target concentration or estimated TP load reduction target.